 5 Common misconceptions about snowshoes!

-*Often misunderstood, sometimes underestimated, **snowshoeing** isn't just for bearded trappers in remote forests!
-The practice of walking on snow with **snowshoes strapped to your feet** has deeper origins than the footprints it leaves in the powder.
-As far back as **prehistoric times**, nomadic hunter-gatherers used [flat boards](<https://www.lokki.rent/media/histoire-de-la-raquette-a-neige>) attached to the bottom of their shoes to move around and carry game.
+*Often misunderstood, sometimes underestimated, **snowshoeing** is not reserved for bearded trappers in remote forests!
+This practice, which consists of walking on snow with **snowshoes attached to the feet**, has deeper origins than the footprints it leaves in the powder.
+As far back as **prehistory**, nomadic hunter-gatherers used [flat boards](<https://www.lokki.rent/media/histoire-de-la-raquette-a-neige>) that they attached to the bottom of their shoes to move around and carry game.
 They were later exported by the North American Indians and the Sami (an indigenous people of northern Europe).
-Today, the practice is accessible to all, and can be enjoyed in all of [France's finest ski resorts](<https://www.lokki.rent/media/top-10-raquettes-france>).
-Let's take a look at this **poetic** object.*
+Today, the practice is accessible to all, and can be practised in all [of France's most beautiful ski resorts](<https://www.lokki.rent/media/top-10-raquettes-france>). ** poetry**.*

 Misconception 1: "Snowshoes are better without sticks".